InnovaLangues/AudioRecorderBundle/README.md

-# AudioFileBundle
+# AudioRecorderBundle

-This Bundle is a plugin intended to be used with [Claroline Connect LMS] (https://github.com/claroline/Claroline) It allows you to create an audio file resource by uploading a file or recording something with a microphone and upload the result.
+This Bundle is a plugin intended to be used with [Claroline Connect LMS] (https://github.com/claroline/Claroline) It allows you to create a Claroline file resource by recording audio and upload the result.

 ## Requirements
-- This plugin uses HTML5 AudioContext and WebRTC
+- This plugin uses WebRTC
 - Uses libavconv to convert audio to standard format
-- Be sure to have a compatible browser before installing this plugin

 ## Installation

 Install with composer :

-   $ composer require innova/audio-file-bundle
+   $ composer require innova/audio-recorder-bundle

-   $ php app/console claroline:plugin:install AudioFileBundle

 ## Authors